-Demonstrating that Representations are Used

-- Goldman-Rakic studied working memory tasks in which an animal is required to delay a response while remembering the needed information - Animal is presented a stimulus telling it the direction it is to move (or move its gaze), but it must delay until a specified action time - Individual neurons remain active during the delay period, and then promptly return to base-line - These neurons are interpreted as representing the direction of motion until such time as the movement can be executed
+Demonstrating that Representations are Used • Goldman-Rakic studied working memory tasks in which an animal is required to delay a response while remembers information • Animal is presented a stimulus telling it the direction it is to move (or move its gaze), but it must delay until a specified action time · Individual neurons remain active during the delay period, and then promptly return to base-line • These neurons are interpreted as representing the direction of motion until such time as the movement can be executed

-Determining What is Being Represented by Considering Use
+Determining What is Being Represented by Considering Use • In the Goldman-Rakic study, the animal could be representing either the

-- In the Goldman-Rakic study, the animal could be representing either the location of the stimulus or the direction it was to move - Snyder and colleagues found different neurons in posterior parietal cortex that fired depending on whether the animal intended to reach or saccade to the target - · they interpreted these as representing intention to move - Other neurons (in lateral inferior parietal cortex) showed the same firing regardless of intention- - · they interpreted these as representing location
+- location of the stimulus or the direction it was to move - · Snyder and colleagues found different neurons in posterior parietal cortex that fired depending on whether the animal intended to reach or saccade to the target-represented intention - · Other neurons (in lateral inferior parietal cortex) showed the same firing regardless of intention--represented location

-Clicker Question

-Philosophers such as Fodor argue that mere stand-ins are insufficient to support reasoning.
+Clicker Question Philosophers such as Fodor argue that mere stand-ins are insufficient to support reasoning.
 We need representations that are systematic.
-How is the sentence "the florist loves Mary" systematic?

-Love is a systematic relation Mary must also love the florist It entails that the florist is a man If one understands it, one also understands "Mary loves the florist"
+How is "the florist loves Mary" systematic?
+Love is a systematic relation Mary must also love the florist It entails that there is someone who loves Mary If one understands it, one can also understand "Mary loves the florist" 10